openhab/openhab-addons/bundles/org.openhab.binding.http/README.md

 |-------------------------|----------|-------------|-------------|
 | `onValue`               | no       |      -      | A special value that represents `ON` |
 | `offValue`              | no       |      -      | A special value that represents `OFF` |

+**Note:** Special values need to be exact matches, i.e. no leading or trailing characters and comparison is case-sensitive.

 ## URL Formatting